sshuttle/sshuttle/docs/manpage.rst

     Automatically fork into the background after connecting to the remote server.
 Implies :option:`--syslog`.

+.. option:: -s <file>, --subnets=<file>

+    Include the subnets specified in a file instead of on the command line.
+One subnet per line.

 .. option:: --syslog

     after connecting, send all log messages to the